Vitality Granting Program

 Failure to provide feedback or return funds will exclude recipients from future grant opportunities.

-Recipients will be recognized by name at Diocesan Convention and may be asked to present their projects or in the weekly newsletter.
+Recipients will be recognized by name at Diocesan Convention and may be asked to present their projects or be featured in the Diocesan newsletter.

 -